bkesterbyld/sitewire/content/pages/index.md

     background_image_position: center center
     image: /images/block.png
     background_image: /images/sitewire-cover.jpg
-    content: |
+    content: >
-      Reduce the load on your back office with a centralized draw workflow
+      Reduce the load on your back office with a centralized draw workflow and easy tools for borrowers
   - type: features_section
     title: How It Works
     features: